aleo74/python_blockchain/README.md

 ## How to add a new node ?

 Change the value of port
-Start a new new console :
+Start a new console :
 ```sh
 py server.py
 ```